Millwall F.C.–West Ham United F.C. rivalry: Upton Park riot and West Ham move stadiums: 2009–2025

 Fixtures between Millwall and West Ham United are currently categorised by the Metropolitan Police as category C – games which carry a high risk of disorder amongst supporters.
 For the 2011–12 season, the Metropolitan Police implemented London-wide operations to ensure that the games passed by without any incident.
 In 2013 a member of West Ham's hooligan Inter City Firm was jailed for 12 months for organising violence between West Ham and Millwall fans during an FA Cup match between Dagenham & Redbridge and Millwall on 7 January 2012.
-He chose this game in the belief fewer police would be in attendance at a match in Dagenham, but who instead, turned out in force to prevent trouble.
+He chose this game in the belief fewer police would be in attendance at a match in Dagenham, but who instead turned out in force to prevent trouble.
 In November 2014 the two sides' development squads were drawn against each other in the U21 Premier League Cup.
 The Metropolitan Police took preventive measures against any trouble occurring, demanding the game at Rush Green kick-off at 12pm and be played behind closed doors.

-Millwall and West Ham moved a mile closer and are now under four miles (3.87 mi) apart, when the Hammers moved into the London Stadium in Stratford in the 2016–17 season, which ended 112 years at Upton Park.
-On 24 August 2017, a Nottingham Forest fan Paul O'Donnell died, following an attack by Millwall fan Andrew Lewis after O'Donnell had said "West Ham" to Lewis.
-A charge of manslaughter was eventually dropped against Lewis.
+In the summer of 2016, West Ham moved into the London Stadium in Stratford, which ended 112 years at Upton Park.
+Millwall and West Ham are now less than four miles (3.87 mi) apart.
+On 24 August 2017, 56-year-old Nottingham Forest fan Paul O'Donnell died following an attack by Millwall fan Andrew Lewis, after O'Donnell had allegedly said "West Ham" to Lewis.
+A charge of manslaughter was eventually dropped against 50-year-old Lewis, but he was jailed for two years after admitting inflicting grievous bodily harm on O'Donnell.

 In 2018, Hammers and Lions fans put their rivalry aside to help raise money for a West Ham fan suffering from cancer.
 Three-year-old Isla Caton needed money for expensive treatment of her neuroblastoma condition.
 A Millwall fan did a sponsored run in a West Ham kit from The Den to the London Stadium to help raise funds for the sick girl.
 Shortly after her death in 2022, West Ham and Millwall jointly released a statement of condolences in solidarity with the Caton family.

+The rivalry returns: 2026–present

+At the end of the 2025–26 season, West Ham were relegated from the Premier League, ensuring that the two clubs would meet again in the EFL Championship during the following 2026–27 season.
+In preparation for the first derby in 14 years, the Metropolitan Police issued a Section 35 dispersal order covering a large part of South London, from Tower Bridge to Blackheath, as well as deploying 400 police officers for the game.
+On 19 September 2026, the Lions dominated the first half and led 2–0 at half-time, thanks to goals from Caleb Taylor and Camiel Neghli.
+West Ham came back strongly in the second half to draw the game 2–2, with goals from Mohamadou Kanté on the 74th minute and a headed equaliser from Konstantinos Mavropanos six minutes later.
+Kanté was later sent off in the 89th minute for a professional foul on Millwall winger Kyrell Lisbie.